-Please review the “Who We Fund” section of the FAQs or read our 2022 Grant Guidelines for specific details about university and hospital requests.
+Please read our 2023 Grant Guidelines for specific details about university and hospital requests.

-Q: Would a hospital or university be eligible to propose its health equity work in a specific community under one proposal, with multiple projects?
+Q: Would a hospital or university be eligible to propose health equity work in a specific community under one proposal with multiple projects?
 We have more than one project which meets the guidelines.

 Q: We are a large agency, and our work is citywide (or serves an area beyond the HCF service region).
 Should we still apply under general operating if we plan to request support for a program within your geographic area?

 All organizations with operating budgets larger than $20M, including universities or health and hospital systems, should tailor their request as a project-specific application.
-In some circumstances, HCF staff may reach out during the review process to request additional information, such as program budget details and secured funding sources, if applicable.
-As noted elsewhere in the FAQs, the most compelling and competitive proposals will request an amount that aligns with our programmatic health focus in the region.
+In some circumstances, HCF staff may request additional information during the review process.
+As noted in our communications about this year’s grant cycle, the most compelling and competitive proposals will request an amount that aligns with our programmatic health focus in the region.

-Q: Can I apply by using the audit and 990 of the university and hospital’s operating foundation?
+Q: Can I apply using the audit and 990 of the university and hospital’s operating foundation?

 Q: If we are an annual partner, are we eligible for other opportunities?